sethcg/EMNIST-Classification-Web-Application/README.md

 ## Description:

-A web application that takes a user drawn image and uses a convolutional neural network to predict the image's classification as a digit.
+A web application that takes a user drawn image and uses a convolutional neural network to recognize the image's digit classification.

 ### Convolutional Neural Network
 <dl>
     <dd>The bulk of this project is the Java Springboot backend, which is a hand-rolled convolutional neural network for EMNIST digit classification.
-This neural network can train, test, and predict using provided images.</dd>
+The neural network can train, test, and then with an accuracy above 90% predict the drawn images.</dd>
 </dl>

 ### EMNIST Data